 As you age, you may want to look into other types of housing.
+Over half of people turning 65 can expect to receive assistance with their health or personal care needs during their life.
+Continuing care retirement communities, for older people who want to stay in the same place through the aging process, starting out living independently with the expectation of needing long-term care services and supports, often require a large down payment, for example, \$329,000, and then a monthly fee of \$2,000 to \$4,000.
+Most long-term care is provided in one's own home, but others receive services in nursing homes, assisted living and other types of residential settings.
+Median nursing home care is \$105,850 a year for a private room while median assisted living costs are \$51,600 a year.
+Saving for this care might make you feel more financially secure.

-Retirement communities providing independent living for reasonably healthy older people as well as continuing care as needs change over time often require a large down payment, say \$100,000, and then a monthly fee of \$3,000 to \$5,000.
-Saving for nursing home care, which in 2012 averaged \$248 a day for a private room, also might make you feel more financially secure, given that at least 40 percent of today's 65-year-old Americans will spend some time in the future in a nursing home.
-With medical and housing costs such a big part of a retirement budget, it's no surprise that products and services have been developed to help plan for and manage these costs.
+With medical, long-term services and supports, and housing costs such a big part of a retirement budget, it's no surprise that products and services have been developed to help plan for and manage these costs.
 Rising health care costs, in particular, could consume all the money saved for retirement.
-One of the products developed is long-term care insurance, which can protect retirees' assets by paying for medical care in a nursing home and sometimes in your own home.
-Premiums vary by the features you choose, such as the amount of the daily benefit paid and protection against inflation.
-The average premium in 2010 for a 55-to 64-year-old was about \$2,300 a year.
-Buying
+One of the products developed is long-term care insurance, which can protect retirees' assets by paying for long-term services and supports in various residential settings, including your own home.
+Premiums vary by the features you choose, such as the amount of the daily benefit paid and